 Key Takeaways

-Teachers keep responsibility, not TAs: The class teacher remains legally responsible for pupil progress even when interventions are delivered by a TA or specialist.
+Teachers keep responsibility, not TAs: The class teacher remains legally responsible for learner progress even when interventions are delivered by a TA or specialist.
 You must plan, link and assess impact (SEND Code of Practice, 2015).

 Section F is about *what*, not *who*: Provision can be delivered through differentiated whole-class teaching, small-group work, adapted resources, targeted teacher time, or specialist equipment.
 A 1:1 TA is one option, not the requirement.

-The local authority funds the shortfall: If the school genuinely cannot deliver Section F without additional staffing, that's a resource and funding decision for the local authority, not a reason to say the pupil cannot attend.
+The local authority funds the shortfall: If the school genuinely cannot deliver Section F without additional staffing, that's a resource and funding decision for the local authority, not a reason to say the learner cannot attend.
 Document it via annual review.

 Evidence beats excuses: Mainstream schools must prove they've exhausted "reasonable steps" before claiming a learner's admission is incompatible.
 Quality-first teaching, adaptation, and differentiation count as reasonable steps (Schools Admissions Code, 2021).